 I write a whole lot of nonsense, really.
 Mostly, I babble here about music, philosophy, film, photography, books, education (mine and other people’s), food that I’ve managed not to ruin completely, and my dogs.
 I have a tendency to swear a bit more than perhaps is strictly ladylike.

 For a good long while (15 years or so), I taught philosophy at a little private university in northwest IA, and occasionally branched out into playing music and dabbling in photography.
-The philosophy teaching part ended in 2017 (program elimination via prioritization), but never fear!
-I finished my MLIS in 2016 at San Jose State University, and I’m currently braving the treacherous seas of the job market, in search of a safe haven on the shores of either another teaching position in philosophy or a position in an academic library.
-Until my ship comes in (or lands somewhere, whatever), I labor as I can in a fairly interesting administrative position to support my dogs in the lavish manner to which they’ve become accustomed.
+The philosophy teaching part ended in 2017 (program elimination via prioritization) and transitioned to an administrative position, but never fear!
+I finished my MLIS in 2016 at San Jose State University, and in 2019 I begin a new adventure as a Reference and Instruction Librarian at a public university in a totally different state that starts with “I”.
+As always, I labor as I can to support my dogs in the lavish manner to which they’ve become accustomed.
 Wish me luck!

 The Side Hustle: Recorded Music